nladha09/cuddly-fiesta-rhcsa/Deploy-Configure-&-Maintain-Systems.md

 **TODO**:
 - [ ] for practice-env question: Thank you for creating this practice env; it saves a lot of time and learned a bit about Ansible & Vagrant in implementing the set up.
 Will `systemctl isolate graphical.target` or `systemctl set-default graphical.target` not work on the environments b/c the initial creation was not "server w/ GUI"?
+- [ ] for the exam - will you need to create a local repo via mounting the ISO or using remote baseurl?